Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Multiparameter estimation

-Note that other states that achieve Heisenberg scaling for the three phases were studied in Refs.~\cite{AlbarelliFrielDatta2019,Baumgratz_Datta2016}, where they also studied the case of arbitrary phases and the optimal measurements.
-More precisely, they studied a probe state which is a superposition of three NOON states in the three orthogonal directions and the optimal measurements that are more realistically implementable are composed of projectors of the form $(\id \pm \sigma_k^{\otimes n})/2$.
+To conclude, we point out that other states that achieve Heisenberg scaling for the three phases were studied in Refs.~\cite{AlbarelliFrielDatta2019,Baumgratz_Datta2016}, where they also considered the case of arbitrary phases and the optimal measurements.
+More precisely, they studied a probe state which is a superposition of three NOON states in the three orthogonal directions and the optimal measurements that are more realistically implementable are composed of projectors of the form $(\id \pm \sigma_k^{\otimes n})/2$ with $k = \{x,y,z\}$.